isaikirany/deep-research-graph/README.md

-# Graph Engineering with Claude — a deep research agent in ~200 lines
+# Graph Engineering with Claude — a deep research agent

 A single agent loop is one node with an edge back to itself. **Graph engineering** is what you get when you stop growing that one loop and start wiring several